Break Clause

 A break clause is a term in a fixed-term tenancy agreement that allows either the landlord, the tenant, or both, to end the tenancy early, before the original end date.
 The clause will set out who can use it, when it can first be used, for example, after six months of a 12 month term, and how notice must be given.

-If a landlord serves notice using a break clause, they must still comply with housing law.
-A break clause cannot be used to sidestep statutory protections such as minimum notice periods, deposit protection, or rules on retaliatory eviction.
+If a landlord serves notice using a break clause, they must still comply with housing law, including the notice period.
+A break clause cannot be used to sidestep statutory protections such as minimum notice periods, deposit protection schemes, or rules on retaliatory eviction.